De3dinthehe3d/De3dinthehe3d/README.md

 ---

 ## 🔍 Current Goals
-- Deepen my understanding of Deep Learning and NLP
+- Strengthen my grasp of Deep Learning and Natural Language Processing
-- Build impactful machine learning projects
+- Work on meaningful ML projects that solve real-world problems
-- Contribute to open-source AI tools
+- Actively contribute to open-source AI initiatives
-- Connect and collaborate with developers and researchers in the ML community
+- Engage with the ML community to learn, share, and grow together

 ---